eyfel/DXF-DWGFileRenamer/README.md

 ### Example:
 If you have a DWG file named `48019-0000-00.dwg` and a DXF file named `example.dxf` in different subdirectories and you specify the prefix `PNZC`, the files will be renamed to `PNZC-48019-0000-00.dwg` and `PNZC-example.dxf`.

-### License:
-This project is licensed under the MIT License.